FasnaHaleem/emotion-detection-project/README.md

-# emotion-detection-project
-A mini project for detecting emotions in student messages using Natural Language Processing (NLP) and LSTM-based neural networks.
-Introduction to Intelligent Systems course.
+Detect emotions in student text messages using neural networks.
+Classify messages into joy, sadness, anger, fear, and neutral to help universities identify students who may need emotional support.
+Built with Python, TensorFlow/Keras, and modern text preprocessing techniques.